devatwork/angular-cancelable-q/README.md

-# Cancelable $q
+# Angular Cancelable $q

-Provides a cancel method on promises created by the angular $q service.
+Provides a cancel method on promises created by the Angular $q service.